mocobeta/janome/docs/en/index.rst

 .. role:: strike

 .. meta::
-  :description: Janome (蛇の目) is a Japanese morphological analysis engine (or tokenizer, pos-tagger) written in pure Python including the built-in dictionary and the language model.
+  :description: Janome (蛇の目; ◉) is a Japanese morphological analysis engine (or tokenizer, pos-tagger) written in pure Python including the built-in dictionary and the language model.
 We aim to build a library which is easy to install and provides concise, well-designed APIs for various python applications.
   :keywords: python, janome, pos tagger, tokenizer, morphological analysis, japanese
   :http-equiv=Content-Type: text/html; charset=UTF-8